kyma-project/kyma/components/ui-api-layer/docs/proposals/exceed-resource-quota.md

 - opening environment's details

 The idea is to create an endpoint which returns the ResourceQuotaStatus.
-The ResourceQuotaStatus contains the flag and the optional message.
-The value of this flag informs you if the ResourceQuota is exceeded.
+The ResourceQuotaStatus contains the flag and the list of exceeded ResourceQuotas limits, together with a set of resources which exceed the limits.
+The value of the flag informs you if any ResourceQuota is exceeded in any possible way.

 ## Multistage check